Pohnpei

-Pohnpei (formerly known as Ponape or Ascension, Proto-Chuukic-Pohnpeic: *Fawo ni pei "upon (pohn) a stone altar (pei)") is an island of the Senyavin Islands which are part of the larger Caroline Islands group.
+Pohnpei (formerly known as Ponape or Ascension, from Pohnpeian: "upon (pohn) a stone altar (pei)") is an island of the Senyavin Islands which are part of the larger Caroline Islands group.
 It belongs to Pohnpei State, one of the four states in the Federated States of Micronesia (FSM).
 Major population centers on Pohnpei include Palikir, the FSM's capital, and Kolonia, the capital of Pohnpei State.
-Pohnpei Island is the largest with an area of 334 km2, and a highest point of 782 m, the most populous with 36,832 people, and the most developed single island in the FSM.
+Pohnpei is the largest island in the FSM, with an area of 334 km2, and a highest point of 782 m, the most populous with 36,832 people, and the most developed single island in the FSM.

 Pohnpei is home to the megaliths and ruined city of Nan Madol, built of artificial islands off the island's eastern shore beginning in the 8th or 9th century.
 An important archaeological site, it was declared a national historic site in 1985.

 Pohnpei contains a wealth of biodiversity.
 It is one of the wettest places on Earth with annual recorded rainfall exceeding 300 in each year in certain mountainous locations.
 It is home to the ka tree (Terminalia carolinensis) found only in Pohnpei and Kosrae.